FREQUENTLY ASKED QUESTIONS

 Parental support is always very important for a child’s learning and parents are encouraged to provide an environment at home which encourages their child to use both English and Putonghua at home.

 Parents are also encouraged to maintain close contact with their child’s homeroom teachers as well as attend our workshops which we conduct from time to time to better understand their child’s learning.

 The Orientation Week is an excellent opportunity for students joining in August to socialize and make new friends.
-For students joining in the middle of the school year, we have a “Buddy System” where the Homeroom teacher will assign a classmate to each new student to “buddy” and take care of the new student.
+For students joining in the middle of the school year, we have a “Buddy System” where the Homeroom teacher / Tutor will assign a classmate to each new student as a “buddy” and take care of the new student.